-Before their first review, approximately one-third (32%) of doctors thought RPR would be useful and one-quarter that it would not be useful (Figure 2).
+Before their first review, approximately one-third (31%) of doctors thought RPR would be useful and slightly fewer (29%) thought it would not be useful (Figure 2).
 Doctors working in general practice were slightly more likely than doctors in other scopes of practice to think RPR would be useful.
+Doctors reviewed for their second time (90% worked in general practice) reported similar opinions to those who worked in general practice for their first review, with slightly fewer thinking it would not be useful.
+This indicates that overall, completing a previous review did not change doctors' opinions of its usefulness.

 Figure 2.
-How useful participating doctors thought the RPR visit would be prior to their review (Post-RPR survey, n = 352).
+How useful participating doctors thought the RPR visit would be prior to their review (Post-RPR survey, first and second RPRs).

-In response to the post-RPR survey, doctors were asked to explain their expectations of RPR (Table 3).
-Many of those who thought RPR would be useful expected to get "at least something" out of the review.
-Many doctors saw RPR as a form of assessment and felt anxious about the practice visit.
+In response to the post-RPR survey, doctors were asked to explain their expectations of RPR (Table 4).
+Many doctors thought RPR would be useful and expected to get "at least something" out of the review.
+Doctors responding to the survey about their second RPR were more positive about getting something useful out of the RPR.